scribe-public/sample-policies/docs/v2/initiatives/rules/images/banned-ports.md

 :::info
 Rule is scoped by target and product.
 :::

+## Mitigation
+Prevents deployment of container images that expose disallowed ports, reducing the risk of unauthorized network access  and potential exploitation.
+This check ensures that only images with approved port configurations are deployed.

 ## Description
 This rule evaluates the CycloneDX SBOM evidence for a container image to verify that no disallowed ports are exposed.